-- The proportion of samples in which at least one SNP from a given window was
+- In Bayesian. the proportion of samples in which at least one SNP from a given window was

 included in the model with a non-zero effect, is used for significance test in

-- CLR - Signature of Selection test: Multilocus composite likelihood ratio test.
+- CLR - Signature of Selection test: multi-locus composite

 - Suggestive linkage - ( see FAQ #5 above )